Wildfire risk reduction

 FireSmart Demonstration Area

 The FireSmart demonstration area is 4 hectares of vegetation in the Waskesiu townsite that is actively managed to address the wildfire reality of the fire-dependent ecosystems found in Prince Albert National Park.
 Adjacent to the Waskesiu Golf Course and Highway 263, Parks Canada is using fuel management strategies to showcase the FireSmart priority zones and to help protect critical park infrastructure in the event of a wildfire.
-Once completed, the public can see, read, and learn about the principles of the FireSmart program in practice, and understand how to apply the same principles to their properties located in the wildland-urban interface. (see map)
+See, read, and learn about the principles of the FireSmart program in practice, and understand how to apply the same principles to properties located in the wildland-urban interface. (see map)

 Home and business owners can take simple steps to help reduce the risk from potential wildfires to their properties.
 Parks Canada is an active partner of the “FireSmart” program that focuses on how individuals and communities can work together to reduce the risk of loss from wildfires in communities across Canada.

 Get started by following these easy FireSmart tips:

 - Remove piles of sticks, fallen trees, and other fuel loads

 - Clear gutters, eaves and vents of collected materials